 My first safari in Botswana is an experience I will never forget.
 There is one particular moment on safari that will always stay with me.
 I was staying at Savuti Camp in the Linyanti and my guide Tsepo and I were out on an afternoon game drive.
 It was just the two of us in a vehicle and we came around a corner to this incredible view that reminded me of a scene from The Lion King.
 It sounds silly, but it was magical.
-There were giraffe and elephant in the distance, impala and zebra grazing together in peace and then warthogs scurrying about.
-Not to mention a variety of birds were floating around in the mix.
-It was this picture perfect moment that I just loved.
+There were giraffe and elephant in the distance, impala and zebra grazing together in peace and warthogs scurrying about.
+Not to mention a variety of birds floated around in the mix.
+It was this picture-perfect moment that I just loved.
 We sat in that same spot for probably 20 or 30 minutes just taking in the scene.
 We only left once a large herd of elephant (including babies!) walked right in front of our vehicle, checking us out as they lazily passed by.

 Recommended Right Now

 There are so many amazing places to visit, but my favorites tend to be some of the most remote.
 I love the feeling of being away from civilization, away from the hustle and bustle of everyday life.
 I even enjoy places that have no WiFi!
 To completely disconnect from emails and phone notifications and to reconnect to nature and to myself.
 That’s what I love.

 When people ask me what my favorite place in the world is, I cannot answer with just one place.
 Instead, I narrow it down to my top 3: Torres del Paine in Chile, West Papua in Indonesia, and the African bush- specifically, the Okavango Delta in Botswana.
 All three of these places allow me to do just that- to escape from the outside world and commune with nature.

 Explora Lodge, Patagonia National Park, Chile